-SG&A expenses in the Frozen Food Products segment decreased by \$2,301 (15.5%) to \$12,566 during fiscal year 2020 compared to the prior fiscal year.
-The overall decrease in SG&A expenses was due to lower unit sales volume, profit-sharing accruals and product advertising.
+SG&A expenses in the Frozen Food Products segment decreased by \$840 (6.6%) compared to the prior fiscal year.
+The overall decrease in SG&A expenses was due to lower unit sales volume and profit-sharing accruals.

 Selling, General and Administrative Expenses-Refrigerated and Snack Food Products Segment